-Figure 68: List of Signed-Off Plans Page
+Figure 69: List of Signed-Off Plans Page

-This page displays a list of all Preservation plans that have been signed off in the system.
+This page displays a list of all preservation plans that have been signed off in the system.
 From this page, any signed-off plan can be executed.
+Basic plans can be deleted if they were not yet executed.
+This allows reviewing and editing the original preservation plans.

-For instructions on how to execute a Preservation plan, see Preservation Plan Execution on page 175.
+For instructions on how to execute a Preservation plan, see Preservation Plan Execution on page 179.